CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 There were rave reviews and an amazing audience response to the musical "MAN OF LA MANCHA" in which I played Sancho Panza.
 The show received great acclaim at Point Loma High in 1970.
 Here is a shot taken during rehearsals.

-In 1971 I enrolled at Pacific University, Forest Grove, Oregon under the guidance of the inspirational Theodore Sizer who encouraged me to pursue acting as a profession.
+In September 1971 I enrolled at Pacific University, Forest Grove, Oregon under the guidance of the inspirational Theodore Sizer who encouraged me to pursue acting as a profession.

 As Uncas the "German Indian" in Arthur Kopit's exploration of the American West in "THE INDIANS."
 This was a rousing production complete with a true Wild West Show.